INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 	        "clientCacheTimeSec": 3600

 	    },

+	    // Settings related to debugging and troubleshooting "debug": {

 		    // A list of IPs that will run in debug mode.
 		    // In debug mode, ...
 		    // - the /cache-info resource show the contents of the job cache
 		    //   (other debug information resources may be added in the
 		    //   future)
 		    // - output is prettyprinted by default (can be overriden with the
 		    //   "prettyprint"
 		    //   GET parameter)
-	    "debugModeIps": [
+		    "addresses": [
 		        "127.0.0.1",      // IPv4 localhost
 		        "0:0:0:0:0:0:0:1" // IPv6 localhost
-	    ]
+		    ],

+	        // Trace settings.
+Controls per-subject detail logging.
+	        "trace": {

+	            // Opening an index
+	            "indexOpening": false,

+	            // Optimizer choices
+	            "optimization": false,

+	            // Query execution phases
+	            "queryExecution": false,

+	            // Search cache management
+	            "cache": false,

+	            // Request handling phases
+	            "requestHandling": false
+	        }

+	    }

 	}